Pursue decarbonization in all corporate activities

 Third-party assurance:

-• Verification scope: 24 sites* belonging to Toyo Tire Corporation and related companies, for total scope 1 energy-derived CO₂ emissions (excluding off-site mobile units), scope 2 emissions, total water intake, breakdown of water intake, total water discharge, breakdown of water discharge, and total water consumption
+• Verification of scope: 114 sites* of Toyo Tire Corporation and its affiliated companies for total Scope 1 energy-derived CO₂ emissions, Scope 2 emissions, total water intake, breakdown of water intake, total water discharge and breakdown of water discharge

 • Verification criteria: ISO14064-3: 2006, related laws and regulations, and the assurance organization’s protocol